daspn/private-actions-checkout/README.md

 To checkout private repositories we need a supported authentication accepted by the Git protocol.
 This action supports GitHub Apps and SSh keys.

-For enterprise environments we recommend using a GitHub app as it doesn't require having a machine account.
+For enterprise environments we recommend using a GitHub app per organization with 1 installation as it doesn't require having a machine account.

 ### Inputs